flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 Resulting in an object that, while of type `BaseGraph`, can access at runtime the member functions defined in `DerivedGraph`

-### Virtual Inheritance (Possibly superflous)
+### Virtual Inheritance
 Due to the complexity of the graph library, diamond-style inheritance patterns emerge.
 In the case of a diamond inheritance pattern C++ will instantiate multiple copies of the base class whenever we instantiate a derived class.
 To address this issue, we employ [Virtual Inheritance](https://en.wikipedia.org/wiki/Virtual_inheritance), which removes the ambiguity associated with the multiple copies.
-Furthermore, the use of virtual functions allows for runtime polymorphism, allowing for a single function defined on some superclass to also work correctly on it's subclasses.

-### strong_typedef
-`Node` inherits from `strong_typedef`: this is in order to ensure that distinct types that alias the same type are still considered distinct (and thus using one in place of the other will result in a compiler error).
-For more info, see https://www.foonathan.net/2016/10/strong-typedefs/.
+Note that the graph library doesn't present diamond-style inheritance patterns in the traditional sense, since they are always composed of a combination of traditional inheritance and `cow_ptr` "inheritance".
+The presence of `cow_ptr`, still warrants the need for a single copy of the memory associated with the superclass, making virtual inheritance still needed.